kum-deepak/stomp-logger/projects/stomp/logger/README.md

 const sessionId = '972e139d-2426-4955-b2f9-74532e790722';

 function initLoggerService(rxStomp: RxStompService): LoggerService {
-  const stompAppenderConfig = {
+  // STOMP Appender will publish each log message to the provided destination const stompAppenderConfig = {
-    // Typically a header exchange in RabbitMQ
+    // mandatory, the STOMP destination, typically a header/topic Exchange
     dest: '/exchange/user-log',

-    // Log messages above or equal to this priority
+    // Minimum severity level to log
     level: LogLevel.DEBUG,

-    // This is called just before logging a message
+    // Provide a header for each log message
-    // It must retrun headers and message
+    // You may also alter the message
     formatter: message => ({
       headers: {
         user: userId,
         session: sessionId,
-        ts: `${Date.now()}`
+        ts: `${Date.now()}`,
       },
-      message
-    })
+      message,
+    }),
   };
   const stompAppender = new StompAppender(stompAppenderConfig, rxStomp);

+  // Console Appender will show the messages on the console
+  // The console does not have a call for `fatal` to that will be logged using
+  // `console.error`
+  const consoleAppender = new ConsoleAppender({
+    // Minimum severity level to log
+    level: LogLevel.DEBUG,
+    // This is optional - it allows to modify the message being logged.
+    // You can return an Array which will be passed to the console method
+    // You may also alter the message.
+    formatter: message => [new Date(), message],
+  });

   const config: LoggerConfig = {
-    // In future more appender types can be supported
+    // You can use any number of appenders
-    appenders: [stompAppender],
+    appenders: [stompAppender, consoleAppender],
   };

   return new LoggerService(config);